 You May Be Surprised

-You are almost certain to find a Whole30 compliant tomato sauce and paste, canned coconut milk, broth, almond flour, and even ghee at your normal grocery store.
+You are almost certain to find a Whole30 compatible tomato sauce and paste, canned coconut milk, broth, almond flour, and even ghee at your normal grocery store.
 It may require that you read a lot of labels, but once you know the brands that work, you can just return to those over and over.
-In fact, use this opportunity to browse a few products at your local store that you might not expect to find compliant, like deli turkey, bacon, or pickles.
+In fact, use this opportunity to browse a few products at your local store that you might not expect to find compatible, like deli turkey, bacon, or pickles.
 You may just be surprised!

 You can also try Googling “Whole30 shopping list [store name]” to see if other Whole30’ers have done the hard work for you.
 We have shopping lists floating around for Walmart, Aldi, Kroger, and many other grocery stores.
 Always verify what you read by checking the label in-store, but this will give you a good head-start.